Neurvinch/Bondifyt/getit/README.md

 # React + Vite

+we tried much to build this Dapp for a hackathon but the bridging process sucked at the end of the deadline

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: